 T – Tea Party: Yep Alice in Wonderland style, maybe make some awesome hats beforehand.

 V – Visit a library: Sorry is this cheating?

 W – Write a book review: Self-explanatory but what book will they review and what audience are they writing for?

 X – Xylography Workshop: Printing with wood blocks.
 Can you create some cork letters and carve them or find some old printing blocks?
 Or even engrave some book covers onto sheets of balsa wood?

 Y – Yearbooks: Create a collage of every child holding the books they enjoyed reading the most over the course of the year.

 Z – Zombify a novel: A great one for teenagers see Pride and Prejudice with Zombies for inspiration.

-I hope that is enough to spark your imagination.
+I hope these world book day ideas for schools are enough to spark your imagination.
 Please add your ideas in the comments!